martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 certificates.
 For discussion, see for example {{IDNA-DEFS, Section 4.4}}
 and {{UTS-39}}.

+## IP Addresses

+The TLS Server Name Indication (SNI) extension only conveys domain names.
+Therefore, a client with an IP-ID reference identity cannot present any information about its reference identity when connecting to a server.
+Servers that wish to present an IP-ID therefore need to present this identity when a connection is made without SNI.

+The textual representation of an IPv4 address might be misinterpreted as a valid FQDN in some contexts.
+If this can result in different security treatment and different components of a system classify the value differently, this might lead to vulnerabilities.
+For example, one system component enforces a security rule that is conditional on the type of identifier.
+This component misclassifies an IP address as an FQDN.
+A different component correctly classifies the identifier, but might incorrectly assume that rules regarding IP addresses have been enforced.
+Consistent classification of identifiers avoids this problem.

 ## Multiple Presented Identifiers {#security-multi}

 A given application service might be addressed by multiple DNS domain names